 It is also the key to living sustainably or in sync with your environment.
 By cultivating attachments to an understanding of the natural world around us, we engender positive and pro-social thoughts and behaviors in ourselves.
-We get into action when we care, doing things like volunteering in our communities, and donating to organizations we believe in.
+When we care, we get into action doing things like volunteering in our communities and donating to organizations we believe in.

 Learning about the “five cornerstones of love” below can shed light on why living sustainably is important to human health and well-being.
 The sense of connection we feel to our environment is a part of our biology.

 - The capacity for feeling.
 Each of us is given the biosocial and psychological capacity to feel for others, our natural world, and other species.
-This capacity for feeling originates deep in the emotional centers of our brain, part of what neuropsychologists refer to as the limbic center.
+This capacity for feeling originates deep in our brain’s emotional centers, part of what neuropsychologists refer to as the limbic center.
 It was formed early over millions of years of human evolution.

 - The ability to interrelate with all species and each other, starting with the relationship between our mothers and/or our caregivers and ourselves.
 There is little possibility of human survival without being touched, coddled, and told that you are loved.
 This is replicated throughout nature, even if the means of communication are different than our own.
 Animals and trees each have their own means of communication, their own language.

 - The ability to make a sustained attachment to living beings, requiring being present, intimate, and vulnerable.
 Healthy attachments in infancy and childhood are the key to our ability to relate with others and express genuine love.